So, there’s a couple of guys shooting baskets on a court with a view of the Wasatch.

 Not a rec center, not a resort.
 The new Skullcandy HQ in Park City is a throwback to the heady dot-com days before the crash.
 Clearly, the owners of this company believe that happy employees are better employees, that you need to exercise the whole brain to bring your best to solving specific problems.

 Skullcandy isn’t new—owner Rick Alden had his brainstorm on the slopes in 2003.
 He’s been in the business of designing headphones, earphones, blue tooth wireless devices, audio backpacks and other audio specifically for ski bums, boarders, boaters, hikers, surfers, bikers and active people generally—their marketing focuses on the young, hip and athletic, like surfer Coco Ho, pictured.
+They were a hit at the Consumer Electronics Show in Vegas that same year, 2003.
+And now, Skullcandy has plenty of competition.

 But their state-of-the-art facility is brand-new, and was unveiled to the world at a big party last Friday.